 Creating superscript in Microsoft Word

-To superscript text in Microsoft Word, highlight the text you want to superscript and then click the superscript button, which is the X2 option in the Font section of the toolbar.
+In Microsoft Word, highlight the text you want to superscript and click the superscript button, which is the X2 option in the Font section of the toolbar.

 Creating superscript in HTML

 - As a reference marker, where a superscript number follows a statement, and the corresponding reference is in the footer.

 - In mathematics, a superscript number is also used to represent an exponent.